Most Effective Products

 Keith's Pro Tips

-"Even though it is a selective herbicide, when applying Atrazine use a spray pattern indicator to allow you to see where you are spraying and to help you make sure you spray only what you intend to treat."
+"Even though it is a selective herbicide when applying Atrazine, use a spray pattern indicator to see where you are spraying and to help you ensure you spray only what you intend to treat."

 Atrazine

-While Glyphosate may be the most commonly used herbicide to treat for invasive weeds in the United States, close behind is another herbicide known as Atrazine.
-Because Glyphosate has been so widely used, crops and plants have adapted over time to become more resistant to Glyphosate and as a result, Atrazine was formed to battle against those resistant plants.
-In fact, many agricultural experts recommend mixing Atrazine with glyphosate to combat Glyphosate-resistant plants.
+While Glyphosate may be the most commonly used herbicide to treat invasive weeds in the United States, another herbicide known as Atrazine is close behind; because glyphosate has been so widely used, crops and plants have adapted over time to become more resistant to it, and as a result, Atrazine was formed to battle against those resistant plants.
+Many agricultural experts recommend mixing Atrazine with glyphosate to combat Glyphosate-resistant plants.

-On this page, you can learn some interesting facts about this herbicide, how it works as well as shop our recommended Atrazine-based herbicides.
+On this page, you can learn some interesting facts about this herbicide and how it works, as well as shop our recommended Atrazine-based herbicides.

 What is Atrazine?

-Atrazine is a herbicide from the triazine class of herbicides and is the second most widely used herbicide in the US, with nearly 80 million pounds of Atrazine used yearly.
-Atrazine plays an important part in the agricultural industry.
-Atrazine provide successful results as a pre-emergent and as a post-emergent and is primarily used to control broadleaf and grassy weeds that invade crops such as sorghum, corn, sugarcane, pine among other important plants.
+Atrazine is a triazine herbicide and the second most widely used herbicide in the US, with nearly 80 million pounds used yearly.
+It plays an important part in the agricultural industry and provides successful results as a pre- and post-emergent.
+It is primarily used to control broadleaf and grassy weeds that invade crops such as sorghum, corn, sugarcane, and pine, among other important plants.

 How Does Atrazine Work?